ClearStreamOz/Amandas-Project/README.md

-# DataProductsCoursera
+# Amanda's Project
-This is a clone of the repository from coursera on Developing Data Products
+This is a space to develop a data product for Amanda.
+I changed the repositories name when I changed the purpose.